-Aave Lending and Borrowing Tax in the UK — HMRC Rules for DeFi Lending
+Aave Lending Tax UK: HMRC Rules for DeFi Lending

 You supplied 10 ETH to Aave.
 Got aETH back.
 Maybe borrowed some stablecoins against it.
 Now you're staring at your tax report and it says you disposed of 10 ETH worth £28,000 and owe CGT on the entire amount.